Measure your flow efficiency. Find the tasks with the longest waiting times. Track how your flow efficiency trends build over time.

 Once you’ve located the tasks with the longest queue times, those on the left side of your graph, consider the factors causing their delays.
 A higher flow efficiency translates to a faster and smoother delivery process.

 The ‘Average Flow Efficiency’ widget on the top of the graph shows the average flow efficiency percentage of your workflow.
 In addition, it enables you to track how your trends have been developing over time.
-Ideally, the line should remain even or slightly decrease.
+Ideally, the line should remain even or slightly increase.

 Cutting down your inactive time will improve your overall cycle time.
 Start off by monitoring your wait time, as this is usually the easiest and cheapest area to investigate when it comes to process improvement.